What Is Monero?

 A stealth address ultimately prevents recipient’s funds being linked with their wallet.
-However, that address can be audited by a 3rd party to prove the transaction occurred.
+However, a 3rd party can audit that address to prove the transaction occurred.
 (By the sender sharing their public view key)

 The recipient gets their funds through their wallets private view key which scans the blockchain.
 Once detected and retrieved by the wallet, a single-use private key is created corresponding with senders public key.

 The recipient can now spend those funds using their private spend key.
 This occurs without the sender or recipient wallets, nor the amount transacted publicly linked.

 How Monero Transactions Work